Original Air Date: September 8, 1966

 - A close look at the ESP reports on the health screens for Dr. Dehner and Mitchell highlight that Mitchell’s ancestors have a history of “metaphysical studies” and “spiritual readings.”

-- Kirk makes an amusing response in this episode: “Nobody but us chickens, Doctor.”
-It’s a reference to Louis Jordan’s 1946 song “Ain’t Nobody Here But Us Chickens.”
+- Kirk makes an amusing response to Dr. Dehner upon arriving at the Delta Vega colony.
+When she comments that nobody is here on this planet, Kirk responds: “Nobody but us chickens, Doctor.”
+It is a reference to Louis Jordan’s 1946 song “Ain’t Nobody Here But Us Chickens.”
 The song was apparently inspired by a 1908 anecdote from Everybody’s Magazine, in which a confronted thieving chicken says, “Nobody here ‘ceptin’ us chickens.”

 - Cinematographer Ernest Haller was Gene Roddenberry’s fifth choice.
 When asked for his qualifications, Haller mentioned that he filmed a little movie called Gone With The Wind some decades back.